svgaman/picoDb/README.md

 - The method `check()` execute all migrations until the version specified
 - If an error occurs, the transaction is rollbacked
+- Foreign keys checks are disabled if possible during the migration

 Example: